Novabackup

-NovaBACKUP, developed by NovaStor is data protection software that enables SMB users to backup and recover data across a hybrid of physical and virtual machines.
-NovaBACKUP is designed to work on Microsoft Windows operating systems, offering local and online file backups and disaster recovery image backups.
+NovaBackup (also stylized as NovaBACKUP) is an annual software subscription service developed by NovaStor that enables data backup and recovery across physical and virtual computers on Microsoft Windows operating systems.

 Overview

-NovaBACKUP uses a proprietary file format which uses an NBD file extension and is backwards compatible, meaning backups from older versions of NovaBACKUP (after version 8) can be restored with the latest version of the software.
+NovaBACKUP uses the proprietary NBD file extension and is backwards compatible, meaning backups from older versions of NovaBACKUP (after version 8) can be restored with the latest version of the software.
 For version 7 and 8, the backups can still be restored, but the file extensions need to be updated to .NBD to do so.

 Multiple NovaBACKUP editions are available.
-Versions built for SMB users support backups for PCs, laptops and Servers, including support for Exchange/SQL and virtual machines.
+Versions built for SMB users support backups for PCs, laptops and servers, including support for Exchange/SQL and virtual machines.

+NovaBackup is targeted toward small and medium-sized businesses and can create file backups as well as image backups.